Murder of Sylvia Likens: Trial

 Gertrude Baniszewski was defended by William Erbecker; her daughter Paula was defended by George Rice.
-Richard Hobbs was defended by James G. Nedder; John Baniszewski Jr. and Coy Hubbard were defended by Forrest Bowman.
+Richard Hobbs was defended by James G. Nedeff; John Baniszewski Jr. and Coy Hubbard were defended by Forrest Bowman.
 The attorneys for Richard Hobbs, Coy Hubbard, Paula and John Baniszewski Jr. claimed they had been pressured into participating in Likens's torment, abuse, and torture by Gertrude Baniszewski.
 Gertrude herself pleaded not guilty by reason of insanity.

 Testimony

 One of the first witnesses to testify on behalf of the prosecution was deputy coroner Charles Ellis, who testified on April 29 as to the intense pain Likens had suffered, stating that her fingernails were broken backwards, numerous deep cuts and punctures covered much of her body, and that her lips were "essentially in shreds" due to her having repeatedly bitten and chewed upon them.
 Ellis further testified that Likens had been in an acute state of shock for between two and three days prior to her death and that Likens may have been in too advanced a state of shock to offer much resistance to any form of subjected treatment in her final hours.
 He emphasized that aside from the extensive swelling inside and around her genitalia, Likens's body bore no evidence of direct sexual molestation.

 On May 2 and 3, Jenny Likens testified against all five defendants, stating that each had repeatedly and extensively, both physically and emotionally, abused her sister, adding that Likens had done nothing to provoke the assaults and that there had been no truth in either the rumors she had been falsely accused of spreading or the slurs each had made against Likens's character.
 During her testimony, Jenny stated the abuse her sister and, to a much lesser degree, she herself had endured began approximately two weeks after they had begun to live in the Baniszewski household, and that as the abuse her sister was forced to endure escalated, Likens had occasionally been unable to produce tears due to her acute state of dehydration.
 Jenny burst into tears as she recalled how, just days before Likens died, she had said to her, "Jenny, I know you don't want me to die, but I am going to die.
 I can tell it!"

 Sections of Jenny Likens's testimony were later corroborated by that of Randy Lepper, who stated he had once witnessed Likens crying, but that she had shed no actual tears.
 Lepper also testified to having witnessed Stephanie strike Likens "real hard" after her mother had ordered her to remove her clothes in his presence.
-He then visibly smirked as he confessed to having himself beaten Likens on anywhere between 10 and 40 separate instances.
+He then visibly smirked as he confessed to having himself beaten Likens on anywhere between ten and forty separate instances.